fritzsedlazeck/SURVIVOR_ant/README.md

 # SURVIVOR_ant
-A framework to compare SVs (vcf file) with previous known SVs (vcf file) and or with genomic features (gff and or bed files)
+A framework to annotate SVs (vcf file) with previous known SVs (vcf file) and or with genomic features (gff and or bed files).

 **************************************